Finite-state Independence and Normal Sequences: Fairness, selecting and shuffling

+We first introduce the notion of fairness for states.
+It is based on on a notion of stationary distribution of an automaton which is now defined.
 We associate with $2$-deterministic and $2$-complete $2$-automaton~$\mathcal{A}$ a Markov chain described by a stochastic matrix~$M$.
 Let $A$ and $B$ be the alphabets for the first and second tape of~$\mathcal{A}$.
 The state set of the Markov chain is the state set~$Q$ of~$\mathcal{A}$.
 The dimension of the matrix~$M$ is thus the number~$|Q|$ of states and its rows and columns are indexed by element of~$Q$.
-For two states $p$ and~$q$, the $(p,q)$-entry of $M$ is the sum of the weights of all transitions from~$p$ to~$q$ where the weights are the following.
-The weight of a transition of the form $p \trans{a,\emptyword} q$ (respectively $p \trans{\emptyword,b} q$) is $1/|A|$ (respectively $1/|B|$) whereas the weight of a transition of the form $p \trans{a,b} q$ is $1/(|A||B|)$.
+For two states $p$ and~$q$, the $(p,q)$-entry of $M$ is the sum of the weights of all transitions from~$p$ to~$q$ where the weights are as follows.
+The weight of a transition of the form $p \trans{a,\emptyword} q$ (respectively $p \trans{\emptyword,b} q$) is $1/|A|$ (respectively $1/|B|$).

 If the automaton~$\mathcal{A}$ is strongly connected then the Markov chain is irreducible.
 By~\cite[Theorem~1.5]{Senata06}, there exists a unique stationary distribution, that is, a line vector~$\pi$ such that $\pi M = \pi$ and $\sum_{q \in Q}{\pi(q)} = 1$.
-By definition, it is called the \emph{stationary distribution} associated with the automaton~$\mathcal{A}$.
+By definition, this vector is called the \emph{stationary distribution} of the automaton~$\mathcal{A}$.
 For example, the matrix of the associated Markov chain for the $2$-automaton in Figure~\ref{fig:distrib} is the $2 \times 2$-matrix~$M$ given by

 and the stationary distribution is thus given by $\pi(q_1) = 2/3$ and $\pi(q_2) = 1/3$.